|

 If it was not for the transfer of the model A tooling to

-Greenford UK, the flood in late 1954 that swept through the
+Greenford UK, the 1955 flood that swept through the

 P&A factory would have spelled the eventual doom of Aladdin